Nut Rocker: Reception

 At the time of its original release in the UK, the BBC had a policy of banning records which parodied classical music.
 "Nut Rocker" was put to committee, which decided that "[t]his instrumental piece is quite openly a parody of a Tchaikovsky dance tune, is clearly of an ephemeral nature, and in our opinion will not offend reasonable people", and was not therefore banned.
+Between 2012 and 2017 BBC Radio 1 presenter Greg James used the song as a theme for people to celebrate going home from work during his drivetime show.

 It was the theme song for Boston Bruins ice hockey broadcasts in the 1970s and 1980s on WSBK-TV of Boston.

 It has been featured in many commercials, movies and television programmes such as Butcher Boy (1998), Big Momma's House (2000) and ITV's Heartbeat in 2006.

 The song is used as the theme tune for the Stock Rod racing formula on many of the UK's short oval car racing circuits.
 It was also used by Romanian gymnast Simona Amânar in her floor exercise routine which won a silver medal at the 1996 Olympics.

 The song was used as a soundtrack in the second season of Greek comedy television series I andres den iparhoun pia (Men no longer exist), with Hristos Valavanidis and Filippos Sofianos in 1999 on Mega Channel.